All You Need to Know About Machu Picchu Tours

 Hotels:

-The top-end hotels throughout Peru usually have decent gyms and excellent spa facilities to help you keep fit and well during your stay.
-There are a number of wellness options for those who are looking to maintain a healthy lifestyle during their Machu Picchu tours, ask us at Valencia Travel for more information on wellness options for either before or after your Machu Picchu Tour.
+The top-end hotels throughout Peru usually have decent gyms and excellent spa facilities.
+These will help you keep fit and well during your stay.
+There are many wellness options in Peru.
+Especially, for those who want to maintain a healthy lifestyle during their Peru journey.
+Ask us at Valencia Travel for more information on wellness options.
+Either before or after your Machu Picchu Tour.

-You can also sign up for a local gym if you want to maintain your fitness regime from back home before your Machu Picchu Tour.
-Explain to the trainer how long you have been traveling in Peru, or at high altitude, and that you want to prepare for the Machu Picchu Tour They will make sure you are not over-exerting yourself, especially in Cusco or other high-altitude cities, when you first arrive.
+You can also sign up for a local gym if you want to maintain your fitness regime from back home.
+Either before or after your Machu Picchu Tour.
+Explain to the trainer how long you have been traveling in Peru. or at high altitudes.
+Tell them that you want to prepare for your tour.
+They will make sure you are not over-exerting yourself.
+This is especially important in Cusco or other high-altitude cities.

 Train Travel on Your Machu Picchu Tours

-Unless you decide to Hike to Machu Picchu on one of the many fantastic Machu Picchu Hikes, your only other option is to take the train to Machu Picchu.
-The train to Machu Picchu is a beautiful journey through the Sacred Valley of the Incas to Aguas Calientes (the town below Machu Picchu Archaeological Site), at the foot of the Wonder of the World that is Machu Picchu.
-Machu Picchu is located between the Andes mountains and the Amazon Rainforest making access to the Inca site somewhat difficult.
-Fortunately, if you want to head out on a Machu Picchu ou without trekking for days, you can enjoy the train journey from Cusco to Machu Picchu for your Machu Picchu tour.
+Unless you decide to Hike to Machu Picchu.
+After all, there are many fantastic trekking routes!
+Your only other option is to take the train.
+The train is a beautiful journey through the Sacred Valley of the Incas.
+It arrives in Aguas Calientes (the town below the Archaeological Site), at the foot of the Wonder of the World!
+Machu Picchu is located between the Andes mountains and the Amazon Rainforest.
+This makes access to the Inca site somewhat difficult.
+Fortunately, if you want to head out on a tour, you can enjoy the train journey from Cusco to Machu Picchu.
+Without trekking for days!
 See more about the different train options for your Machu Picchu Tour Package in our blog.

 High Altitude and Acclimatization Tips for Your Machu Picchu Tour

-If you are planning to travel to Peru to visit the iconic Machu Picchu you will experience an incredibly diverse range of landscapes and habitats where you can take part in all types of adventurous and cultural activities.
+If you are planning to travel to Peru, you will want to visit the iconic Machu Picchu.
+You can experience an incredibly diverse range of landscapes and habitats.
+This is where you can take part in all types of adventurous and cultural activities.
 One of the main attractions in Peru of course is Machu Picchu.
-While Machu Picchu is at a lower elevation than Cusco, your body still needs to be adjusted to the high elevation so you can climb the stepper staircases and terraces on your Machu Picchu tour.
+The Inca citadel is at a lower elevation than Cusco.
+Your body still needs to be adjusted to the high elevation, however.
+This is so you can climb the stepper staircases and terraces on your Machu Picchu tour.
 Machu Picchu altitude sickness is a thing!
-Acclimatization is just as important as taking plenty of water on your Machu Picchu tour!
+Acclimatization is just as important as taking plenty of water on your tour.
 Remember, acclimatization is a lot more complex than simply popping a few tablets.
-Here are some top tips to avoid Machu Picchu altitude sickness when you arrive for your Machu Picchu Tours.
+Here are some top tips to avoid Machu Picchu altitude sickness.
+Especially if you have just arrived for your tour to Machu Picchu.

 High Altitude Llamas on Your Machu Picchu Tour!